Selection & Consideration for Rosters

 The Ruffnecks are committed to keeping our objectives simple: At the younger ages we prepare players for high school varsity competition.
 From 15U and up, we are a college development program.
 This does not mean that every 13 year old who enters our program will go on to play college, but it does mean that our curriculum is designed for that path.
 We do not select the biggest, baddest, players at 13, nor do we care.
 We do however, attract good players who become better, and eventually many of them become very good players.

 We absolutely believe in a steady addition of “new blood” and consider new candidates for every roster, every year.
 However, we are selective.
 We do not take players who cannot contribute.
-Players play, though there are measures of meritocracy.
+There are measures of meritocracy.
 We encourage multi-sport athletes and believe they are among the best baseball players in the long run.
 As players grow through the system, they develop a self awareness about themselves as student-athletes.
 This means that they begin to realize what kind of ballplayer they may become at the next level and what colleges and universities are realistic.
 Indeed, the focus on their development is not entirely as baseball players since no program can wave a magic wand to get a sub-par student recruited to an academic institution.
 Ruffnecks rosters are assembled with four criteria as principle determining factors:

-• Age & Graduation Class (HS).
+- Age & Graduation Class (HS).
 Is the player young for his class or age appropriate?

-• Ability (Talent)
+- Ability (Talent)

-• Projected Role
+- Projected Role

-• Positional Needs/Roster Balance
+- Positional Needs/Roster Balance

 Understanding the Culture